DevExpress/testcafe/docs/articles/documentation/guides/basic-guides/interact-with-the-page.md

     `width`    | auto calculated as or set to >= 1px `height`   | auto calculated as or set to >= 1px

-* an element isn't obstructed or overlapped.
+* an element is not obstructed or overlapped.

     TestCafe actions target a center of an element, or a point specified by the `offsetX` and `offsetY` options of an action.
 If another element obstructs the target point, the action is executed with the overlapping element (for instance, the [t.click](../../reference/test-api/testcontroller/click.md) action clicks an overlapping block).